Gyroflow .gcsv reference

 videofilename.mp4, the corresponding gyro log file is

 .gcsv file contains information about the gyro orientation, scaling, and a unique identifier.
-For a logger supporting logging of gyro and accelerometer:
+The following is an example of a .gcsv file from a logger supporting logging of gyro and accelerometer:

-- The first line identifies the file as an IMU log.
+- The very first line identifies the file as an IMU log.
 This line should either be

 GYROFLOW IMU LOGor the more neutral